 Services that Ofsted regulates and inspects

-We regulate and inspect children’s social care services in England, such as:
+We regulate and inspect children’s social care services in England:

 - children’s homes